linnarsson-lab/auto-annotation/Developmental/Ectoderm/NbGlutHc1.md

 synonyms:
 ---

-Neuroblast glutmatergic type 1 (found in hindbrain dev data)
+Neuroblast glutmatergic of the c1 domain of the hindbrain, corresponds to the rhombic lip

 Justification: